Fact checkedFact Checked

 • Established by Michael Bitensky

-• Developed world’s first ACV gummies
+• Developed the world’s first ACV gummies

 • PTPA Certified